100 First Foods For Babies

 Once your baby is showing signs of readiness for solids, it’s time to decide what foods you’ll start with.

-It’s a good idea to introduce vegetables, including bitter-tasting vegetables (such as broccoli, zucchini and spinach), to your baby early to expose them to these flavours and encourage acceptance of these highly nutritious foods.
+Introducing vegetables, including bitter-tasting vegetables (such as broccoli, zucchini and spinach), to your baby early has been found to encourage acceptance of these foods later on in life.

 What about iron?